avranas/whose-turn-to-pay/README.md

 2. New people are allowed to participate
 3. Existing people don't have to keep participating
 4. Anyone can pay for an order even if it's not their turn.
 If it's Bob's turn to pay on his birthday, someone else should treat him!
+5. This is designed for a small group of friends

 ## Still want to implement
 1. Testing :(